bcgov/moh-hcim-death-date-esb/README.md

 The broker should start up and print some logs in the terminal window.
 To stop it, press Ctrl+C. If the broker fails to start up, it may be because one or more of the ports it is trying to use are already occupied.
 Make sure you are not already running a broker in another terminal.
 If you aren't, you can either try to find out which apps are using the ports and stop them, or you can change the ports in `conf/activemq.xml` and try to start it up again.
 Make sure to update the port in your `local.env` file to reflect the change.

-If you are trying to discover the app that is using the ports and you cannot find it, it may be because some of the ports are in the ephemeral port range.
+If you are trying to discover the app that is using the ports and you cannot find it, it may be because some of the ports the broker uses by default are in the ephemeral port range.
 On this range, apps and system services can freely use ports without reporting their usage.
 If this is the case, you can likely fix the issue by restarting your computer.
 If that is impossible and you cannot change the ports in the configuration file, you'll have to explore alternative solutions.

 You can verify that the broker is running by accessing http://localhost:8161 in a web browser.
-After logging in with default credentials `username=admin password=admin` You should see a simple page showing "Welcome to the Apache ActiveMQ!".
+After logging in with default credentials `username: admin` and `password: admin`, you should see a simple page showing "Welcome to the Apache ActiveMQ!".

 ## Code Organization